arsitektur-jaringan-komputer/Modul-Sisop/Modul4/README-EN.md

 ### Interrupts

 Interrupts are mechanisms used by the CPU to notify that an event has occurred.
-The event can come from hardware or from software.
 Interrupts are used to stop the execution of the running program and run the interrupt handler corresponding to the event.

 An interrupt handler or interrupt service routine (ISR) is analogous to an event listener in event-driven programming, which is commonly used in high-level programming languages such as JavaScript.
 The ISR is an event handler for interrupts that occur.
 Each interrupt has an associated code that indicates the event that occurred.
 This code is called the interrupt vector.
 The instruction for interrupt on x86 is `int n` where `n` is the vector of interrupts.
 The interrupt vector can be written in hexadecimal notation (0x00 - 0xFF) or vector notation (00h - FFh).

+More information about interrupts can be found in [here](https://en.wikipedia.org/wiki/BIOS_interrupt_call).

-The implementation of interrupts that will be used in the practicum is service int 21h which is used to perform a software interrupt in the DOS kernel.
+The implementation of interrupts that will be used in the practicum is service `int 21h` which is used to perform a software interrupt in the DOS kernel.
 By calling `int 21h` using certain parameters (such as AH and AL), we can perform various input output accesses on the DOS operating system.

 ## Simple OS Development